run-llama/LlamaIndexTS/.changeset/few-chicken-exercise.md

 "create-llama": patch
 ---

-Add "Start in VSCode" option to postInstallationAction
+Add "Start in VSCode" option to postInstallAction